cran-task-views/Environmetrics/Environmetrics.md

     statistical and graphical goodness-of-fit measures between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of
     hydrological/environmental models.
-Related packages are
+A related package is
-    `r pkg("tiger")`, which allows temporally resolved
+    `r pkg("qualV")` which
-    groups of typical differences (errors) between two time series to be determined and visualized, and `r pkg("qualV")` which provides quantitative and qualitative criteria to compare models with data and to measure similarity of patterns
+    provides quantitative and qualitative criteria to compare models with data and to measure similarity of patterns
 -   `r pkg("topmodel")` is a set of hydrological functions